Early days: Otago–Southland

 In 1989 local government was restructured:

 - Southland district replaced the county councils of Wallace, Southland and Stewart Island, and the boroughs of Winton and Riverton.
-It also took in part of Lake County.
+It also encompassed part of Lake County.

-- Gore district took in most of eastern Southland, Gore and Mataura.
+- Gore district covered most of eastern Southland, Gore and Mataura.

 - Invercargill city took in Bluff.

 The Southland regional council, established in 1989, looks after the environment and transport.
-Venture Southland, a successor to the Southland Progress League, and a joint initiative of the regional and district councils, promotes the region.
+Venture Southland (from 2019 the Southland Regional Development Agency), a successor to the Southland Progress League, and a joint initiative of the regional and district councils, promotes the region.

 All about Eve

 Eve Poole served as Invercargill’s mayor from 1983 to 1992.
 She is the only woman to have held the office, and the city’s only Jewish mayor to date.
-A new public library building, which she was instrumental in getting built, carries her name.
+A public library building which she was instrumental in getting built carries her name.

 From 1893 to 1946, Southland was represented by four electorates in Parliament: Invercargill, Wallace, Riverton/Awarua and Mataura.
 The Mataura electorate was abolished in 1946.
 Since the introduction of proportional representation in 1996, Southland has been represented by the Invercargill and Clutha–Southland electorates.

-The rural electorates have usually been held by conservative parties, but Invercargill has changed hands several times.
+The rural electorates have usually been held by conservative parties, but Invercargill has changed hands between left and right several times.

-Southland was always a part of the Southern Māori electorate, and is now a part of its successor, Te Tai Tonga.
+Southland was always a part of the Southern Māori electorate, and is now within its successor, Te Tai Tonga.

-The Southern Institute of Technology, with campuses at Invercargill and Gore, is the region’s principal tertiary education institution.
-It charges no fees for New Zealand citizens and permanent residents.
+The Southern Institute of Technology, with campuses in Invercargill, Gore, Queenstown, Balclutha, Christchurch and Auckland, is the region’s principal tertiary education institution.
+In the 2000s it became one of the country’s largest such institutions by charging no course fees to New Zealand citizens and permanent residents.